devth/devth.github.com/about.md

 Most of my post topics are areas I wanted to better understand, and writing about them was a way to achieve that.
 I don't claim to be an expert.
 Please give me feedback, good or bad, but especially bad.
-If you'd like to chat, I usually hang out on freenode.net as `devth`, or you can Tweet [@devth](https://twitter.com/devth).
+If you'd like to chat, I usually hang out on [Yetibot Slack](https://slack.yetibot.com), or you can Tweet [@devth](https://twitter.com/devth).

 I work remotely on a globally-distributed team for eBay pushing for open source